 When can I check this analysis?

 This analysis becomes available at least 24 hours after a campaign starts sending and only looks at sends that occurred in the last 30 days.
-If no behaviors or attributes significantly correlate with any of the campaign’s conversion events, the dropdown will be disabled and a message will be displayed letting you know that’s the case.
+If no behaviors or attributes significantly correlate with any of the campaign’s conversion events, the dropdown menu will be disabled and a message will be displayed letting you know that’s the case.

-How we check for significance
+How Braze checks for significance

 Then, for each of the variables, we also compute the rate at which users with that particular attribute or behavior of interest converted at 95% confidence.
 By dividing that by the base rate, we’re able to measure the ratio.
 If it’s much larger than 1, users with the attribute or behavior are more likely to convert.
 If it’s much less, they’re less likely.
 We display the value of the ratio itself in the table.
 The value is only displayed if it’s far enough from 1 to be significant at the 95% confidence level.